Three Contingency and Situational Theories of Leadership

 The visual below shows how these three variables can interact to form eight different possible situations (also known as octants) and which leadership styles are best for each situation.

-Unlike other contingency theories, Fielder's approach believes that leaders, by-and-large, have a set leadership style.
+Unlike other contingency theories, Fiedler's approach believes that leaders, by-and-large, have a set leadership style.
 In other words, if a leader is task oriented, he or she will always be task-oriented and cannot quickly change styles to adapt to a changing situation.

 Robert House's Path-Goal Theory